cqse/teamscale-profiler-dotnet/documentation/userguide.md

 If the application is running in an IIS application server, the following steps need to be taken:

 * Make the relevant application pool see the environment variables
-* Regularly recycle the relevant application pool
+* Regularly recycle the relevant application pool or configure eager mode

 The environment variables must be set either system-wide or preferably for the account that runs the respective IIS app pool.
 For the latter, the app pool needs to have “Load User Profile” enabled in the Advanced Settings, and the environment variables need to be set for that user as follows: